pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 These quotes are particularly meaningful because the Joint Economic Committee and Council of Economic Advisers were both created by the Employment Act of 1946 to ensure that the government achieved its full-employment mandate.

-But this is a misconception: the NAIRU is a entirely different concept than the FERU.
+But this is a misconception: the NAIRU is an entirely different concept than the FERU.
 The FERU is the socially efficient unemployment rate.
 The NAIRU is the unemployment rate at which inflation remains stable.
 Since there is no guarantee that the unemployment rate prevailing under stable inflation is efficient, there is no guarantee that the NAIRU and FERU are the same.

 ### Is the FERU the same as the CBO's NRU?